GavinMendelGleason/blog/entries/mongo_neo4j_terminus.md

 overcome the object-relational impedence mismatch of old?
 Which fuses the benefits of the document store with the benefits of the graph?

-Luckily we can have our cake and eat it to.
+Luckily we can have our cake and eat it too.
 What we need is a love-child of Mongo and Neo4j.

 ## The Document Graph